student stories

 Bessie was a dental assistant with plans to become a hygienist when she broke her arm and shifted gears.
 With a B.S. in Human Services, she had a good foundation for her next job as a case manager at Comunilife Inc. And it was there that she became determined to bring a more “person centered” approach to healthcare.

-Christine LaConte
+Christine LoConte

-Service has been a passion for Christine LaConte her entire life.
+Service has been a passion for Christine LoConte her entire life.
 Since she was in elementary school in the Girl Scouts, Christine volunteered in her Cape Coral, Florida community.
 And although she now has much experience, knowledge, and a master’s degree, she hardly took a straight path to her nonprofit management position.

 “I wasn’t a traditional student,” said Christine.
 “I didn’t much care for the usual subjects.
 I got my GED and started a vocational program to become a certified nursing assistant -CNA.
 I earned a very good wage for a 17-year-old as a CNA.”